 8) Add a payment provider

 The next step on this checklist will make sure that you get paid and that people can pay for their order on your dropshipping store!

 Then, this is the screen that you will get when you’re on a brand new Shopify store:

 Now you can add the payment providers that you want to accept on your Shopify dropshipping store.

-If you want to add Stripe, then you will need to scroll down until you see “Alternative payment providers”.
+If you want to add Stripe, you will need to scroll down until you see “Alternative payment providers”.
 Plus, don’t forget to check out this guide here to see if you can use Stripe when dropshipping.

 The last option that you have on this step is how you want to capture your payments.

 You can either capture your payments automatically or you can capture them manually.

 The last one means that you will need to go to each order and capture each payment manually!

 You might think, why would anyone do this, right?